Through the following links, you can move to the menu or to the main text in this page.

 Solar power generation system installed on the rooftop of a plant in China

 The Kubota Group is continuing to implement energy-saving countermeasures and productivity improvement activities to reduce CO2 emissions from its own sites, with a focus on production sites.
-While we continue to focus on these efforts, going forward we will proceed with changes to fuels that have low CO2 emissions, such as discontinuing the use of coking coal in the melting process at our casting plants and switching to electric furnaces.
-In addition, we will expand our use of renewable energy by installing solar power generation systems and purchasing green power and so forth.
+While we will continue to focus on these efforts, we are currently transitioning to fuels that have low CO2 emissions mainly by discontinuing the use of coking coal in the melting process at our casting plants and switching to electric furnaces.
+In addition, we are endeavoring to expand our use of renewable energy by installing solar power generation systems and purchasing green power and so forth.
 At the same time, as we reorganize and transfer our production sites, we will adopt production methods that have a low environmental impact and make other efforts to save energy and resources through production innovation.
-We will also explore ways of reducing logistics-related CO2 emissions, such as shortening product transportation distances by reorganizing production sites and promoting the shift to new modes of transportation.

 (2) Controlling Scope 3*2 Emissions

-Moreover, through the robotization of agricultural machinery and the use of ICT, we are promoting smart agriculture.
-This is not only saving labor in agricultural operation; it is also contributing to energy- and resource-saving.
+Through the robotization of agricultural machinery and the use of ICT, we are promoting smart agriculture.
+This is not only saving labor in agricultural operations, but also contributing to energy and resource savings.
 Currently, fossil fuels such as diesel and gasoline are the main sources of energy, but we are striving to utilize fuels that have lower CO2 emissions, such as biofuels (e-fuel) and synthetic fuels.
-Going forward, we will actively pursue R&D aimed at the decarbonization of motive power, such as electrification, hybrid systems, and fuel cells.
+We are also actively pursuing R&D aimed at the decarbonization of motive power, such as electrification, hybrid systems, and fuel cells.

 • 1 Scope 1: Direct emissions by the Group itself